A smoother finish with a longer life, less noise and more efficiency

-Spiral cutters have been something of a phenomenon of late in the world of woodworking, starting off as an idea that many people mocked but now established as a viable alternative to standard HSS and TCT planer knives.
+Spiral cutters have been something of a phenomenon of late in the world of woodworking.
+Starting off as an idea that many mocked, they are now an established viable alternative to standard HSS and TCT planer knives.

-The new spiral cutter block from Axminster has four rows of TCT cutters, which are machined to a radius of 102mm.
-This coupled with how they are set on the block, means that a shear cut is achieved.
-Woodworkers all know that a shear cut is better than a straight cut, especially when using hard woods as the action provides virtually no tearout.
-This means that extra time and money spent on further work is reduced greatly.
+The spiral cutter block from Axminster has four rows of TCT cutters, machined to a radius of 102mm.
+This, coupled with how they are set on the block, means that a shear cut is achieved.
+Woodworkers all know that a shear cut is better than a straight cut, especially when using hardwoods as the action provides virtually no tear out.
+This means that extra time and money spent on further work is greatly reduced.

 Saving time and money is a recurring theme with the spiral cutters.
-The four sided TCT tips last up to 20 times longer than normal HSS planer knives.
-Also, if you hit a nail or a hard knot in the wood, just quickly rotate one or two of the inexpensive tips to a fresh edge and you are ready to go again.
-Once you have used the whole tip you very simply replace it, no need to re set them like normal knives!
+Each four sided TCT tip lasts up to 20 times longer than a normal HSS planer knife.
+If you hit a nail or a hard knot in the wood, simply rotate one or two of the inexpensive tips to a fresh edge and you are ready to go again.
+Once you have used the whole tip, replace it, no need to reset them like normal knives!

-Extraction also benefits from this new block; as the large chip space means that there is excellent removal of waste, the smaller cutters also create smaller chips, filling up your waste sack at a slower rate and stopping you from having to empty it as often.
+Spiral cutter blocks will also significantly improve the extraction.
+Not only does the large chip space mean there’s an excellent removal of waste, but the smaller cutters create smaller chips, filling your waste sack up more efficiently and saving you from having to empty it as often.

-A final economical point is down to the shear type action of the new cutters, which create much less friction on the workpiece.
-This not only means less effort needed by the machine to push the workpiece through, but also lower stress placed on the cutter block when cutting, giving you a power saving of up to 30% and greatly reduced running costs.
+Another economical point comes from the shear type action of the new cutters.
+This action creates far less friction on the workpiece, minimising the effort needed by the machine to push the workpiece through.
+In addition, when cutting, lower stress is placed on the cutter block, giving you a power saving of up to 30% and greatly reducing running costs.

-The ‘pièce de rèsistance’ of arranging the knives in a spiral configuration is the considerable noise reduction.
-Due to the unique geometry of the block, the perceived noise exposure is lowered by up to 50% increasing safety standards in your workshop.
-If you are one of the many people using your planer thicknesser in your garage or home workshop, you are much less likely to disturb the neighbours.
+The ‘pièce de résistance’ of arranging the knives in a spiral configuration is the considerable noise reduction.
+With the unique geometry of the block, the perceived noise exposure is lowered by up to 50%, increasing safety standards in your workshop.
+If you’re one of the many people using your planer thicknesser in your garage or home workshop, that means less disturbance to the neighbours.

-In summary these new cutter blocks would be a welcome addition to any workshop.
-With less time spent setting up and replacing knives and less expense on buying new ones which would lead to far better productivity.
-For the discerning hobby woodworker, these may seem like a large outlay at first but if you can afford one, then the benefits in the long run will far outweigh that cost.
+For the discerning hobby woodworker, these may seem like a large outlay at first but if you can afford one, then the benefits, in the long run, will far outweigh that cost.